9uant-brain/FET-Compressor-Build/README.md

  <img src=asset/sch.jpg>
 </p>

-""" Maybe your first impression was 'this is quite complicated than RAT2.'.
+\\\\Maybe your first impression was 'this is quite complicated than RAT2.'.
 Because, essentially sidechain is detection and self feedback logic.
 I will explain it briefly.

 ----
 First, focus on IC2.1.
 Its output spilit into two path.
 One signal goes to audio out, another goes to sidechain.
 That signal determines basic intensity of compression.